noviksv/tg-bot-aws/README.md

 ## Project Description

 This project is implementation telegram bot on aws serverless stack.

+## AWS Technologies Used

+- **AWS Lambda**: For running the serverless functions.
+- **Amazon API Gateway**: To expose the Lambda functions as HTTP endpoints.
+- **Amazon DynamoDB**: For storing user settings and data.
+- **Amazon CloudWatch**: For scheduling events and monitoring.
+- **AWS IAM**: For managing access and permissions.
+- **Amazon S3**: For storing Terraform state files.

 ## C4 Diagrams